Introduction to IoT Using Arduino Training Course

 Course Customization Options

-Arduino is available in various models and supports different programming interfaces (C, C++, C#, Python) and IDEs (Arduino IDE, Visual Studio, etc.).
+Arduino is available in various models and supports multiple programming interfaces (C, C++, C#, Python) and IDEs (Arduino IDE, Visual Studio, etc.).
 To request a different setup, please contact us to arrange.

 This course is available as onsite live training in Uzbekistan or online live training.Course Outline